djalbat/yapp/README.md

 ## Contributions

-All development is best done in the context of the examples, at least initially.
+All development is best done in the context of the examples.
 There are three main areas that would benefit from contributions.

-1. **More and improved syntax styles.** There is no need to do any programming beyond changing the existing styles.
+1. **Work on the existing syntax styles.** There is no need to do any programming beyond changing the existing styles.
 THe following file and directory are relevant:
     - [`es6/style/syntax.js`](https://github.com/djalbat/yapp/blob/master/es6/style/syntax.js)
     - [`es6/style/syntax`](https://github.com/djalbat/yapp/tree/master/es6/style/syntax)

-2. **Improving the grammars for existing languages.** This can also be done with virtually no programming at all, since both the lexical entries and BNF can be changed directly in the examples.
+2. **Improving the grammars for existing languages.** This can also be done with virtually no programming at all, since both the lexical entries and BNF can be changed dynamically in the examples.
+Changes can then be copied to the requisite variables in the relevant lexer and parser files.

-3. **Altering existing plugins or creating new ones.** This is likely to be more work, however it should not be considered out of reach.
-The best way to create a new plugin is to effectively clone an existing one.
-See the source for details.
+3. **Creating new plugins.** This is likely to be more work, however it should not be considered out of reach.
+See the plugins section above for more details.

 Contributions are best made in the form of pull requests.